DerekRoy/django-push-redirect/README.md

             super().__init__(redirect_to, *args, **kwargs)
             self['Link'] = f'<{self.url}>; rel=preload'

-This subclass of `HttpResponsePermanentRedirect` adds a second header that's used by nginx to push te resource.
+This `HttpResponsePermanentRedirect` subclass adds a second header which is used by nginx to push the resource.

-This subclass is used as the redirect class in `CommonMiddleware`.
+The subclass is used as a redirect class in `CommonMiddleware`.

 ## Inspiration